millimelon/TESC-Farm-Intern25/documents/dev-setup/README.md

 Once Homebrew is installed you can use it to install git, golang, and nodejs: `brew install git golang nodejs`

-### iOS

 ### Android
 The `termux` app is perfectly suitable for running the development environment.
 Simply install it from the Play Store (or the F-Droid app if you're cool)

 Once Termux is installed, open the app and use the terminal to install git, golang, and nodejs: `pkg install git golang nodejs`

 ### Windows
-It's technically possible to use the `cmd` application in Windows, but the amount of extra work needed to make it work is simply not worth it, especially when it's become so easy to get a genuine BASH shell on Windows.
+It's technically possible to use the `cmd` application in Windows as a terminal, but the amount of extra effort needed to make it work is simply not worth it.
+Instead you should use WSL, the Windows Subsystem for Linux.
+WSL is an option from Microsoft that allows you to run a complete Linux terminal from within Windows.

-### Cloud
+Follow these steps to set up WSL, [you can find the official documentation here](https://learn.microsoft.com/en-us/windows/wsl/setup/environment):

+1. Open a PowerShell window as administrator:
+    - Open the Start menu
+    - Search for `powershell`
+    - Right-click on Windows PowerShell and select 'Run as administrator'
+2. Run this command in PowerShell: `wsl --install`
+3. Complete the installation and restart your machine
+4. Open `Ubuntu` from the start menu to start setting up Linux
+5. Pick a username and password for WSL
+6. Update WSL: `sudo apt update && sudo apt upgrade`
+7. Install git, golang, and nodejs: `sudo apt install git golang nodejs`

 ## Dev Environment